abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

     The initialization part consists in installing the backtracking and
     propagation mechanisms, the monitors and the print trace if needed.
-If everything went smoothly, the solver is in state ``IN_SEARCH``.
+If everything goes smoothly, the solver is in state ``IN_SEARCH``.

 ``NextSolution()``